stefanpenner/ember-app-kit/guides/getting-started.md

 The easiest way to create a new project with Ember App Kit is to simply [download it as a zip](https://github.com/stefanpenner/ember-app-kit/archive/master.zip).
 You can also `git clone` the repo, though you'll want to `rm -r .git` to remove its Git history.

 Once you have the template, you'll need to install its dependencies.
 Ember App Kit's primary build tool is [Grunt](http://gruntjs.com), a build tool written in Node.js.
-If you don't already have Node installed, you can get it from [nodejs.org](http://nodejs.org/) or your package manager of choice (including [Homebrew](http://brew.sh/) on OSX).jj
+If you don't already have Node installed, you can get it from [nodejs.org](http://nodejs.org/) or your package manager of choice (including [Homebrew](http://brew.sh/) on OSX).

 Once you've installed Node, you'll need to install the Grunt command-line tool globally with: